PalmaITEM/aleksandra-simic-enriched_iac/README.md

     - [Free5GC](Free5GC-KB/) with populated knowledge base, extended with SWRL rules and knowledge graph files.
     - [OAI5GC](OAI5GC-KB/) with populated knowledge base, extended with SWRL rules and knowledge graph files.

-- The core of the parsing script responisble for the creation of knowledge bases is available at [Data Parsing and Populating Module]().
+- The core of the parsing script responsible for the creation of knowledge bases (Data Parsing and Populating Module) and the script used for knowledge graphs creation can be found [here](Scripts/).

 ## Contact details